BMW P66: BMW P66 (2012-2016)

 The BMW P66 engine generates approx. 480 bhp with the air restrictor specified in the technical regulations.
 BMW began development, design and construction of the NA V8 engine in November 2010.
 The first NA V8 engine was assembled in June 2011, with the first engine completed in late-August.
 Codenamed P66 it was intended to see its first race in the 2012 DTM season.
 It is made up of 800 different components, consisting of 3,900 individual parts.
 When designing the DTM drivetrain, BMW Motorsport took full advantage of the technological know-how within the BMW Group.
 The high-tech foundry connected to BMW Plant Landshut accounts for the large cast parts, such as the cylinder head and crankcase – just as it does in the production of the six-cylinder in-line engine for the BMW M4 Coupé.
 The cast parts are coated and given the necessary heat treatment within the appropriate departments in Munich.
-The BMW V8 for the DTM is both a sprinter and a marathon runner.
-It allows the BMW M3 DTM to accelerate from 0 to 100 km/h in about three seconds.
 Only ten engines are permitted for all eight BMWs over the course of the entire season.
-Therefore, reliability is a prerequisite to success.

 The engine's power is transferred via a sequential six-speed sport gearbox, which is operated pneumatically using shift paddles mounted on the steering wheel.
 The gearbox is one of the standard components, which are used by all the DTM manufacturers.
 It has 11 final drive ratios, which allow the engineers and drivers to react to the respective circuit and engine characteristics when setting the car up.

 The BMW P66 engine was installed in BMW M3 DTM machines from 2012 to 2013 and later BMW M4 DTM in from 2014 to 2016.
 The BMW P66 engine captured 24 race wins, 26 pole positions, 18 fastest laps and 3 engine manufacturer titles.